vinirossa/software-engineering/design-patterns.md

 Add responsibilities and behaviours to objects dynamically at runtime without the need to change it.

+> The decorator pattern is useful to add features to existent code.

 **Uses:**
-- Add features to existent code
+- Cache
 - Logging

 **In TypeScript:**